Liam Williams (rugby union): Wales

-On 17 November 2018, Williams won his 50th Wales cap in an Autumn International against Tonga, scoring two tries as Wales ran out 74-24 winners.
+On 17 November 2018, Williams won his 50th Wales cap in an autumn international match against Tonga, scoring two tries as Wales ran out as 74–24 winners.

 Williams secured his first Grand Slam with Wales during the 2019 Six Nations Championship.
 Williams started every game at 15 and contributed a Man of the Match performance in the 21–13 win over England on 23 February 2019.
-This win also sealed Wales 12th consecutive test win beating the previous record of 11, set between 1907 and 1910.
+This win also sealed Wales' 12th consecutive test win – beating the previous record of 11, set between 1907 and 1910.

 In September 2019, Williams was selected as part of the Wales squad for 2019 Rugby World Cup.
-Williams entered the tournament as first choice Fullback and started at 15 in each game he played as Wales reached the semi-finals.
+Williams entered the tournament as first choice full-back and started at 15 in each game he played as Wales reached the semi-finals.
 Williams scored his first Rugby World Cup try on 23 September 2019 in the opening game against Georgia.
-After impressing in the 25–29 win against Australia, Williams would score again in the following game against Fiji, helping Wales to secure their qualification for the quarter-finals.
+After impressing in the 29–25 win against Australia, Williams scored again in the following game against Fiji, helping Wales to secure their qualification for the quarter-finals.
 After overcoming France and booking their place in the semi-finals, Williams suffered an ankle injury ahead of the game, ruling him out of the rest of the tournament.

+In November 2024, Williams announced he would be leaving the Kubota Spears.
+A move back to a club in the UK would likely mean that he is available for selection for Wales for the 2025 Six Nations.
+In January 2025, he returned to the starting lineup in the opening game of the 2025 Six Nations, a defeat to France.

 British & Irish Lions

-In April 2017, Williams received an invitation to play in the 2017 British & Irish Lions tour to New Zealand.
-Williams played in the provincial games against the Blues, Crusaders and Chiefs, both at Fullback and Wing.
-Williams began the first test at 15, contributing to a 'wonder try' that was the stand out score of the series.
-This involved collecting the ball under pressure in his own 22 before side stepping All Blacks captain Kieran Read and driving past others up to halfway before offloading to Jonathan Davies.
-After exchanges with Elliot Daly, Sean O'Brien then finished the move.
-In the second test Williams again contributed to the first Lions try, with his quality distribution providing an assist to Taulupe Faletau as the Lions ran out 21-24 winners.
-Williams then played a central role in the final test, securing a series draw.
-Williams ended the tour having made 344 metres during the 414 minutes on the field with an impressive 12 defenders beaten and 47 carries made.
+In April 2017, Williams was selected for the 2017 British & Irish Lions tour to New Zealand.
+Williams played in the games against the Blues, Crusaders and Chiefs, at full-back and wing.
+He began the first test at full-back, contributing to a try by Sean O'Brien that was the stand out score of the series.
+In the second test, Williams again contributed to the first Lions try, providing an assist to Taulupe Faletau as the Lions ran out 24–21 winners.
+He then played in the final test, securing a series draw.
+Williams ended the tour having made 344 metres during his 414 minutes on the field with 12 defenders beaten and 47 carries made.

-Williams was selected for his second British and Irish Lions tour in May 2021 against the reigning World Champions South Africa.
-Williams appeared as a replacement in the first test victory but would drop out of the match day 23 for the second test.
-Williams would then start the final test on 7 August 2021, taking his total Lions appearances to 5.
+Williams was selected for his second British and Irish Lions tour in May 2021 against the World Cup holders South Africa.
+He appeared as a replacement in the first test victory, but was dropped from the match day 23 for the second test.
+Williams then started the final test on 7 August 2021, taking his total Lions appearances to 5.